About VA health benefits

 To use these services, you’ll need to be enrolled in VA health care, and you'll need to have received care from us within the past 24 months.
 Be sure to tell the urgent care provider that you're using the VA urgent care benefit when you arrive.

 Learn more about urgent care

 - Emergency care in a non-VA hospital, clinic, or other medical setting—only under certain conditions.
 For us to consider covering non-VA emergency care for a non-service-connected condition, you’ll need to meet several requirements.

 - Mental health services to treat certain issues like posttraumatic stress disorder (PTSD), military sexual trauma (MST), depression, and substance use problems.

 - Assisted living and home health care (depending on your needs and income as well as space in the programs).

 Learn more about assisted living and home health care

-- Prescriptions written by a VA doctor.
+- Prescriptions written or approved by a VA doctor.

 Refill your prescriptions